1

 Professionals in Public Policy Data Science typically gather and analyze data to assess the impact of existing or proposed policies, create data-driven reports, and develop predictive models to forecast policy outcomes.
 They work closely with policymakers, program managers, and subject-matter experts to interpret findings and translate them into actionable recommendations.
 Day-to-day tasks may include cleaning datasets, performing statistical analyses, visualizing results, and presenting insights to stakeholders.
 Collaboration and clear communication are essential, as the role often bridges technical analysis and policy strategy to support evidence-based decisions.

-In data science, the 80/20 rule, also known as Pareto principle, suggests that roughly 80% of results come from 20% of the efforts or data features.
-Public policy data scientists often use this rule to prioritize data analysis and model development by focusing on the most impactful variables or datasets.
+In data science, the 80 20 rule, also known as the Pareto principle, suggests that roughly 80% of results come from 20% of the efforts or data.
+Public policy data scientists often use this concept to focus on the most impactful variables or datasets to improve analysis efficiency and decision-making.

 What are the key skills and qualifications needed to thrive in the Public Policy Data Science position, and why are they important?